ankitects/anki-manual/src/searching.md

 be useful to combine them to get more precise results:

 `is:learn is:review`\
-cards that have lapsed and are awaiting relearning
+cards that have lapsed and are awaiting relearning.

 `-is:learn is:review`\
-review cards, not including lapsed cards
+review cards, not including lapsed cards.

 `is:learn -is:review`\
-cards that are in learning for the first time
+cards that are in learning for the first time.

 `flag:1`\
-cards with a red flag
+cards with a red flag.

 `flag:2`\
-cards with an orange flag
+cards with an orange flag.

 `flag:3`\
-cards with a green flag
+cards with a green flag.

 `flag:4`\
-cards with a blue flag
+cards with a blue flag.

 `flag:5`\
-cards with a pink flag
+cards with a pink flag.

 `flag:6`\
-cards with a turquoise flag
+cards with a turquoise flag.

 `flag:7`\
-cards with a purple flag
+cards with a purple flag.

 ## Card properties

 `prop:ivl>=10`\
-cards with interval of 10 days or more
+cards with interval of 10 days or more.

 `prop:due=1`\
-cards due tomorrow
+cards due tomorrow.

 `prop:due=-1`\
-cards due yesterday that haven’t been answered yet
+cards due yesterday that haven’t been answered yet.

 `prop:due>-1 prop:due<1`\
-cards due between yesterday and tomorrow
+cards due between yesterday and tomorrow.

 `prop:reps<10`\
-cards that have been answered less than 10 times
+cards that have been answered less than 10 times.

 `prop:lapses>3`\
-cards that have moved into relearning more than 3 times
+cards that have moved into relearning more than 3 times.

 `prop:ease!=2.5`\
-cards easier or harder than default
+cards easier or harder than default.

 `prop:cdn:d>5` (Requires Anki 2.1.64+.)\
 cards with the value of `d` in custom data (usually refers to Difficulty in FSRS) greater than 5